 In 2020, UPMC Magee-Womens Specialty Services opened a 12,000-square-foot women’s center at the UPMC Lemieux Sports Complex in Cranberry.
 This year, mammography services at UPMC Passavant–Cranberry also transferred to UPMC Lemieux.
 “We’ve invested in new resources and state-of-the-art equipment at the women’s center,” says Dr. Beigi.
 “Our goal is to provide not only convenient access to basic care, but expert specialized care for women at every stage of life.”

 Magee-Womens Specialty Services has also expanded at UPMC Passavant–McCandless.
-In July, it unveiled a new UPMC Magee Imaging Center offering diagnostic mammograms, sonograms, and DEXA scans that measure bone density.
+In July, it unveiled a new UPMC Magee-Womens Imaging location offering diagnostic mammograms, sonograms, and DEXA scans that measure bone density.
 Other specialized services for women at UPMC Passavant–McCandless include:

 - Minimally invasive and robotic gynecologic and oncology surgery.